 Wall repair is a whole galaxy unto itself within the Minor Home Repairs category.
 Sometimes these tasks are seasonal; for instance, patching leaks due to pipes expanding and contracting after winter.
 Other times, the repairs are cosmetic, to relieve a Client of a blemish that’s been bothering them for a long time, for example, or turn a plain wall into a work of art.

 Anthony F. said he’s honed his craft by making mistakes, then fixing them–and other times it was by fixing someone else’s mistake.
 The best way to learn is to observe!
-Minor Home Repairs tasks requiring wall patching differ by wall type, so it’s best to learn all types but you can also choose to specialize and market yourself accordingly–i.e. stating in your Minor Home Repairs Quick Pitch that you know all wall types or are an expert at one or several.
+Minor Home Repairs tasks requiring wall patching differ by wall type, so it’s best to learn all types but you can also choose to specialize and market yourself accordingly–i.e. stating in your Minor Home Repairs Skills & Experience pitch that you know all wall types or are an expert at one or several.

 Scoping the task: